supermeap123/SplinterTreev4/README.md

 - **Image Analysis**: Simply attach an image to your message (works with all models)
 - **File Processing**: Attach `.txt` or `.md` files
 - **Attachment-Only Processing**: Send a message with only attachments (images, text files) without any text
+- **Direct Messages**: Simply send a message to the bot in DMs - all DMs are automatically handled by the router

 ### Examples
 ```